 It was 3 weeks after she died before my mum’s funeral, as the Post Mortem delayed things massively.
 After the funeral, it dawned on me just how mammoth a task we had ahead of us sorting out my Mum’s estate.
 Her house was my Dad’s family home from 1954 onwards, and it is cram packed with memories and treasures spanning over 60 years.

-I used to wear it tied like this – that’s how cool I was(n’t)!
+Random Fact: I used to wear it tied like it is in that photo!
+That’s how cool I was(n’t)!
 I found this while clearing out my old wardrobes.

 I left home in 2008 and by the looks of my bedroom, my mum hadn’t moved anything I left behind.
 It was like some weird tomb in there.
-The bin was still half full of paperwork I’d decided didn’t need to be saved, my old photo frames were still on the side, my bed was still made up and the wardrobe was still crammed to the rafters with clothes I didn’t bother taking with me when I left home.
+Firstly, the bin was still half full of paperwork I’d decided didn’t need to be saved.
+Additionally, old photo frames were still on the side, my bed was still made up and the wardrobe was still crammed to the rafters with clothes I didn’t bother taking with me when I left home.

 Of course, the school tie was put in the “must keep” pile.
 The school may have been knocked down, rebuilt and renamed, but it’ll always be PHHS to me.

-The next thing I found was my Nintendo Gameboy…
+The next thing I found when emptying my late Mum’s house was my Nintendo Gameboy…

-Next I uncovered a large portion of my late Grandfather’s Stamp collection.
+The next I uncovered when emptying my late Mum’s house was… A large portion of my late Grandfather’s Stamp collection.
 There were literally thousands of stamps in large folders in my old bedroom.
 I’m assuming they were put in there to get them out of my mum’s way at some point.
 This is just one of the stamps I have unearthed and taken a shine to…!

 It’s from Japan and dates from around 1876.
-It’s got a pretty unusual franking stamp on there, too.
+Can you see it’s got a pretty unusual franking stamp on there, too.
 Honestly, the collection is probably worth more in sentimental value than pounds.
 I have only found the non UK stamps to date, and as they are almost all franked, they are worth a few pence each, unless any really rare ones pop up.
 I haven’t unearthed any yet though.

 Surely I am not the only one who had mix tapes for all moods back in the 90’s?
 This one made me laugh out loud!
 I really must dig out a cassette player so I can see what passed as depressing music to my teenage self…!!